How to Spot an Emotionally Unavailable Partner

 What Does It Mean to Be Emotionally Unavailable?

 Emotional unavailability typically refers to having difficulty expressing emotions and forming emotional connections.
+This often results in a lack of emotional closeness, making it hard to build the intimacy and security needed for a healthy relationship.
 Emotionally unavailable people find it challenging to maintain serious relationships and usually prefer to keep some distance from their partners rather than become closer over time.
-If you’re looking for a serious, close, and intimate relationship, but suspect that your current partner is emotionally unavailable, you may find that things will never progress as you’d like.

-Signs of an Emotional Unavailable Partner
+Signs of an Emotionally Unavailable Partner

 Below are a few signs to help you identify if your partner, or potential partner, is emotionally unavailable.